-Course title & Credits Credit distribution of the Eligibility Pre-
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) BP-RT02: 2 2 0 0 NIL NA TOOLS FOR RESEARCH

-Code course criteria requisite of

-Lecture Tutorial Practical/ the course

-Practice (if any)

-BP-RT02: 2 2 0 0 NIL NA

-TOOLS FOR

-RESEARCH

 - To make students understand the philosophy of conducting research within the boundaries of ethical principles and develop a sense of research integrity. - To make students aware of general safety guidelines while working in lab, toxicity of chemicals and level of hazard. - To make students aware of ways to organize computational resources